VenithNET/Dragon-Linux/content/blog/2021/08/14-progress-report.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Stub OS installation complete.

-When the Startup Disk screen appears, choose 'Asahi Linux'.
+When the Startup Disk screen appears, choose 'Dragon Linux'.
 You will have to authenticate yourself.

 Press enter to continue.